ynotstartups/notes/notes/rss.md

 print(rss)
 ```

+## Some learnings after started using RSS feed

+- Did you know you can subscribe to a specific playlist instead of a whole channel, why didn't youtube provide this functionality?
+- Little python scripting can save me so much time and effort, the return of investment for these scripts are super high.
+- I can finally keep track of the different engineering blogs, github's engineering blog, or individual bloggers.
+- Turns out Podcasts are always distributed using RSS!

 ## Why Isn't Rss More Popular?

+Even though RSS is quite an old technology, 2005 - 2006

 Wikipedia: Several major sites such as Facebook and Twitter previously offered RSS feeds but have reduced or removed support.
 Additionally, rss client Google Reader have been discontinued as of 2013 having cited declining popularity in RSS.

 Answer is that there is no commercial or economics incentives for the different business to work together to provide the best user experience, instead each major websites want you to spend as much time as possible in their own websites.

+Business don't always have user's best interests in mind, so we need to do some work to make them fits our workflow.

 ## Conclusion

-RSS is so simple yet elegant and super powerful, a simple script can save you so much time and effort.
+RSS is so simple yet elegant and super powerful technology, a simple script can save you so much time and effort.

+## Question?